Vélizy-Villacoublay Air Base: American use

 Almost immediately, the 48th Fighter Group moved into the repaired air base, flying P-47 Thunderbolts from 29 August until 15 September 1944.
 The combat unit moved east along with the advancing Allied forces and Villacoublay became a supply and maintenance base for combat aircraft, becoming the home of the 370th Air Service Group and several Air Materiel squadrons from Air Technical Service Command.
 It was also given the designation of AAF-180.
 In addition, numerous C-47 Skytrain squadrons moved in and out, supporting airborne operations, including Operation Varsity, and Allied airborne crossing of the Rhine in March 1945.

 After the war ended, Villacoublay remained under American control, designated as AAF Station Villacoublay.
-It was assigned to the United States Air Forces in Europe as a transport base by the C-47 Skytrain-equipped 314th Troop Carrier Group.
+It was assigned to the United States Air Forces in Europe (USAFE) as a transport base by the C-47 Skytrain-equipped 314th Troop Carrier Group.
 It remained under USAFE control until 31 August 1946 when it was returned to the French Air Force.